If you came up to me today and said this:

 Alright – now, you need to click the “Get started now” button.

 Since every plan includes a free domain, you’ll be able to get your freelance writer website domain (the URL) included with your hosting no matter what you choose.
+SCORE.

 Look over the options and pick whichever one you think will work best for you.
+Totally fine to start with the basic one!

 Once you’ve picked your plan, you’ll see the screen above.
 This is where you get to pick the name of your freelance writer website – exciting!